-Teens crave independence, and dining out with friends is a social rite of passage.
+Teens crave independence and dining out with friends is a social rite of passage.
 The key to success is for parents to educate and empower food-allergic children to manage their food allergies on their own, ideally at an early age.
-Here are some teen tips to help parents on that journey:

 - Teach Your Teen.
 Before teens dine out independently, they should understand all of the “aliases” for their allergens (e.g., casein and whey are dairy; barley and rye contain gluten), questions to ask at restaurants, cues that a restaurant does or does not “get it”, and signs of an allergic reaction.
 Your teens need to know that even a little bite of their allergen can be life-threatening.
 Educate food-allergic teens about the type of behavior that indicates whether restaurant staff is “getting it” or not.
 Include food-allergic children in conversations with restaurant managers, servers and chefs, starting when they’re young (ideally in elementary school).
 When reading labels or allergen menus at restaurants, point out allergen terms to your child.

 - Use That Smartphone – It Really IS Smart.
 Teens can download the AllergyEats app and use it to find restaurants where the food allergy community has had positive experiences.
 During dining experiences on their own, they may find it helpful and reassuring to snap pictures of food labels and text them to you for a second opinion.
 They can also compile lists of questions to ask at restaurants, information about their allergens’ aliases and other key materials about their allergies right on their phones, and refer back to this information as needed.